 The small furry green Oscar, purchased for $6.99, was one of the toys singled out in the annual toy safety report from the U.S. Public Interest Research Group.

 The consumer advocate's report, released Tuesday, found just over a dozen toys on store shelves that violate federal safety standards.
 Some had unsafe levels of lead or chemicals called phthalates, and others contained small parts that young children could choke on.
-Besides Oscar, other toys deemed potentially dangerous included a plastic book for babies; a $1 plastic mini-crossbow that fires off little balls and a hand-held "whirly wheel."
+Besides Oscar, other toys deemed potentially dangerous included a hand-held "whirly wheel," a plastic book for babies and a $1 plastic mini-crossbow that fires off little balls.

-The Oscar doll has a small hat that could come off easily, which is a possible choking hazard, PIRG said.
-The crossbow's small parts also put young children at risk of choking, according to the report.
+The Oscar doll has a small hat that could come off easily, a possible choking hazard, PIRG said.
+The crossbow's small parts also put children under 3 at risk of choking, according to the report.

 Ed Mierzwinski, the group's consumer program director, said industrial chemicals and toxins in toys were the biggest problems the group found this year.
 Exposure to lead can cause irreversible brain damage, and some studies have linked phthalates to reproductive problems.